datravel/php-debug/README.md

-YaproDebug
+PHPDebug
 ===============

-YaproDebug is a [Monolog Cascade](https://github.com/theorchard/monolog-cascade) extension that which gives you the opportunity to handle and log errors of different levels.
+PHPDebug is a [Monolog Cascade](https://github.com/theorchard/monolog-cascade) extension that which gives you the opportunity to handle and log errors of different levels.

 ------------